Article submission guidelines

 - We encourage comment on a range of topics and from diverse contributors, but we will only include items relevant to the aims of the RSA (see About the RSA).

 - We are keen to encourage pieces that share new ideas for potential projects: using RSA Comment to assess broader interest and as a potential staircase to further development.

 - For the benefit of all users, we aim to keep comment as lively and accessible as possible.
 So, please keep articles as short (typically pieces range from 800 to 1000 words).
 The best articles are those that have a central argument and are written in accessible and jargon-free language.
 We do not use footnotes but do like to ground claims in evidence - so please embed links where relevant.

 - We welcome intelligent and challenging debate, but avoid any pieces that involve personal attacks, are libellous, or offensive.
 Please respect other people’s views and beliefs and consider your impact on others when making your contribution.

 - Any content you submit to us must be your own original work and must not infringe the copyright (or other relevant rights) of others.
 We do not carry pieces that are already published elsewhere but are happy to agree to republication after on a case-by-case basis.

 - This is a platform for people to interact with each other, to share ideas and to make links across the RSA’s content platforms.
 We welcome pieces that refer to recent RSA Journal, events, podcasts or programme content; it is not for marketing or narrow self-promotion.
 We will reject posts that we believe constitute advertising or spam.

 All articles published on the website will be edited.
-This will include basic housestyle and while, we aim to keep editing as light touch as possible, sometimes we will include suggestions about making wider RSA links and/or structure.
+This will include basic housestyle and while we aim to keep editing as light touch as possible, sometimes we will include suggestions about making wider RSA links and/or structure.
 We will edit for sense, grammar, length and for the purposes of search engine optimisation to ensure both your work and the work of the RSA is as discoverable as possible.
 Our editors will also write (and may rewrite) headlines.